Moahni Moahna: Band members

 Various session musicians have collaborated with the band.

 History

 A Moahni Moahna memorial website is available where more material can be found (such as biography and photos).

-Detailed information about the music can be found in the discography section of Henrik Flyman Official website.

 The band has not been heard from since 1997 when they gave their last live performance as support to Deep Purple in Sweden.
 No official statement has been made about ending Moahni Moahna.

 Henrik Flyman is now active in Evil Masquerade.
-Tommy Rehn is now active in Angtoria.
+Tommy Rehn was a member of symphonic metal band Angtoria.